The Effect of Scripts and Formats on LLM Numeracy: Experimental Setup

 \subsection{Model Configuration}

 We evaluate a diverse set of nine LLMs covering a range of sizes, licensing models (open-source and closed-source), model families (both small and large), and pretraining corpora (including multilingual models).
 This diversity allows us to examine how different architectures and training data influence performance on arithmetic tasks across scripts and typography.
-Models with at least 70B parameters are classified as \emph{large}, and the remainder as \emph{small}.
+Models known or presumed to have at least 70B parameters are classified as \emph{large}, and the remainder as \emph{small}.

 Since many of the output tokens for low-resource scripts are rare, we experimented with four temperature values (0.3, 0.7, 1.0, 1.5) to control the model’s sampling randomness and improve its ability to generate these infrequent tokens.
 Testing on a 30\% subset of the evaluation set for the large models showed that a temperature of 0.7 offered the best balance between faithful generation and sufficient exploration for correctly producing rare numeral symbols.